SherlockFS/SherlockFS/README.md

 ```

 > This command mounts the project repository located in the current directory into the Docker container, in the `/workspace/SherlockFS` directory.

+## Want to Contribute?

+We'd love your help!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines and tips on how to get started.